 The New Zealand Branch of ASA was established in October 2012.
 The NZ Branch Executive Committee manages the affairs of the NZ Branch.
 Call for nominations for membership of the Executive Committee are made annually.
 The nominees and those nominating them must be current financial members of the Australasian Sleep Association and be residing in New Zealand.

-Members are invited by the Chair to join a Standing Committee.
+The ASA Board forms six standing Committees.
+Each committee has at least one Board director who would normally chair the committee.
+Members are invited by the Chair to join a Committee.
 This may be someone who has been identified as having expertise in a particular area, someone who has expressed an interest and has served on a subcommittee or working party, or someone who has been selected from members who have responded to a call for Expressions of Interest.

 Education: GP, Nursing, Pharmacy, Behavioural Management of Sleep Disorders, Advanced Trainee